gibbonCode/GIBBON/docs/_includes/About.md

 # About GIBBON

 ## Summary
-GIBBON (The Geometry and Image-Based Bioengineering add-On) is an open-source MATLAB toolbox for segmentation, image-based modeling, visualization, meshing, and finite element analysis.
+GIBBON (The Geometry and Image-Based Bioengineering add-On) is an open-source MATLAB toolbox for segmentation, image-based modelling, visualization, meshing, and finite element analysis.
 GIBBON includes an array of image and geometry visualization and processing tools and is interfaced with free open source software such as [TetGen](http://wias-berlin.de/software/tetgen/), for robust tetrahedral meshing, and [FEBio](http://febio.org/) for finite element analysis.
 The combination provides a highly flexible image-based modelling environment and enables advanced inverse finite element analysis.
 ![Overview of GIBBON](html/GIBBON_overview.jpg){:width="70%"}

 ## Application highlights